- Cubase vs Logic Pro –Which One is The Best? - May 29, 2023

 #2: Bose QuietComfort 35 – $349

 Yes, they may be a bit overpriced, but they are great headphones.
-The Bose Quiet Comfort 35s combine the best features of headphones under one roof.
+The Bose Quiet Comfort 35s combines the best features of headphones under one roof.
 These headphones look great, sound great, and feature wireless connectivity via Bluetooth.

-The active noise canceling battery life is impressive as well.
+The active noise-canceling battery life is impressive as well.
 These headphones can last for 20 hours in wireless mode, and 40 hours in wired mode, making them a good contender for the Harman Kardon NCs albeit more expensive.

 The Harman Kardon NCs are a pretty nice pair of headphones.
 The rigid build quality, stylish aesthetic, and equal loudness frequency response make these headphones seem attractive for the price.

 However, the leanness of the low-end and the sub-par active noise canceling hold these headphones back from being great.
-While these points aren’t deal breakers, I found myself a bit dissatisfied in my listening experience considering the other options that were out there.
+While these points aren’t deal-breakers, I found myself a bit dissatisfied in my listening experience considering the other options that were out there.

 Overall, the Harman Kardon NCs are a nice pair of cans.
 They look nice, they feel nice, and they sound nice.
 However, if you’ve been around the block with headphones, then you may be disappointed with their performance.
 Considering the headphones run $199 with the few problems they do have, they come off as coming a bit overpriced.
 Of course, you can check here for the latest discounts and prices.
 Not to the likes of Bose, but still overpriced nonetheless.

 If you’re looking to burn a little extra money, then the Harman Kardon NCs are a great choice.
 They don’t sound bad or look bad and they pack plenty of features to be considered a good pair of headphones.
-However, if you’re looking for the best value, then you may want to pass onto another pair.
+However, if you’re looking for the best value, then you may want to pass on another pair.